 The Strip House

 If you're looking for a classy bordello backdrop to accompany your steak, Strip House is a good choice.
 Dim lighting, velvety red walls and b&w pin-ups contribute to creating an unusually sexy steakhouse atmosphere.
 Diners with big appetites recommend starting with the Strip House's lobster bisque before digging into New York strip, rib-eye or porterhouse steaks.
-For side dishes (each serving 2-3) try the goose fat potatoes, black truffle creamed spinach or braised collard greens and kale.
+For side dishes (each serving 2-3) try the goose fat potatoes, black truffle creamed spinach or fire roasted asparagus.

 The Strip House Essentials: